costa-group/gasol_ml/README.md

-*** This REDAME.md is still under construction ***

 # Requirements

 Install a recent version of [PyTorch](https://pytorch.org/) and [PyTorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/).

-# Data sets
+# Datasets

 The file [datasets_db.py](./datasets_db.py) includes a list of all available datasets.
-From this list it is possible to understand which encoding is used for each case (using GNNs or sequences of tokens).
+From this list, you can understand which encoding is used for each case (using GNNs or sequences of tokens).

-The first time you run `main.py` in training mode, the datasets are automatically downloaded from: [https://costa.fdi.ucm.es/download/gasol_ml/dataset/](https://costa.fdi.ucm.es/download/gasol_ml/dataset/) and the processed data is created from the raw data for the particular dataset used, which takes time.
+The first time you run `main.py` in training mode, the datasets are automatically downloaded from [https://costa.fdi.ucm.es/download/gasol_ml/dataset/](https://costa.fdi.ucm.es/download/gasol_ml/dataset/) and the processed data is created from the raw data for the particular dataset used, which might take some time.

 # The Main module `main.py`

 This is the main program that can be used for training (and possibly testing).
-It has several parameters that allow you to control the type of neural network to be used, its parameters, etc. Here is brief explanation of each parameter:
+It has several parameters that allow you to control the type of neural network to be used, its parameters, etc. Here is a brief explanation of each parameter:

 ```
 $ python3 main.py --help